IABTechLab/uid2docs/api/v1/endpoints/post-identity-map.md

 # POST /identity/map

-Map multiple email addresses or email hashes to their UID2s and salt bucket IDs.
+Map multiple email addresses, phone numbers, or respective hashes to their UID2s and salt bucket IDs.
 This endpoint is intended for use by [Advertisers/Data Providers](../guides/advertiser-dataprovider-guide.md).

 Here's what you need to know:
 - The maximum request size is 1MB.
-- To map a large number of email addresses or email hashes, send them in *sequential* batches with a maximum batch size of 5,000 emails or hashes per batch.
+- To map a large number of email addresses, phone numbers, or respective hashes, send them in *sequential* batches with a maximum batch size of 5,000 items per batch.
 - Do not send batches in parallel.